Home/Facial Enhancement Procedures/Otoplasty (Ear Surgery)

 Can you repair a split or torn earlobe?

-Dr. Sepehr may be able to perform earlobe repair depending on your unique circumstances and the nature of the torn earlobe.
+Dr. Sepehr can perform earlobe repair depending on your unique circumstances and the nature of the torn earlobe.
 This type of procedure does not usually require surgery on the ear cartilage, and instead focuses on the soft tissue of the earlobes.
 In many cases, the procedure can be performed in an in-office setting under local anesthesia.
 The best way to learn what earlobe repair may entail is to schedule a consultation with Dr. Sepehr.

 Can you reduce the size of the ears?